 Assault with Serious Bodily Injury Charges

-Most cases of assault are considered simple assault if the alleged victim sustains minor to moderate injuries.
-However, if you are accused of breaking someone’ nose, leaving permanent scarring on the face of your victim or the victim falls and strikes their head on a cement floor causing death, the charges will most likely be filed as assault with serious bodily injury under Texas Law.
+Most cases of assault are considered misdemeanor assault if the alleged victim sustains minor to moderate injuries or if there is no visible injury but the alleged victim claims to feel pain from the contact.
+However, if you are accused of breaking someone’ nose, leaving permanent scarring on the face of your victim or the victim falls and strikes their head on a cement floor causing permanent brain damage, the charges will most likely be filed as assault with serious bodily injury under Texas criminal law.

 How Do I Know What Specific Type of Assault with Injury Charge I Am Facing?

 Look up your case on the Tarrant County docket search page.
 Under the offense column you will see the abbreviation of the charges listed out.
 You might see some of the following types of assault with injury charges: